Women’s

 Blood Sugar, Insulin and Your hormones

-- Learn and understand the role of glucose and insulin in the body
+- Explain the roles of glucose and insulin in the body and why they matter for metabolic and hormonal health

-- Describe the contributors to blood sugar dysregulation and insulin resistance
+- Identify the major contributors to insulin resistance, including:

-- Describe the connection between insulin and the key sex hormones
+- Describe the relationship between insulin and key sex hormones (estrogen, progesterone, testosterone)

 Lecture 1: Blood Sugar & Insulin 101